Processes

 Other Supportive Processes

-‘Best care’ evolves as research identifies new medicines, techniques, or methods for care delivery and so simply standing still for too long is to jeopardise safety.
-The College supports a strong research agenda; encompassing basic science, translational and clinical research through its grants programme.
-It has awarded over £7million over the past 20 years.
+‘Best care’ evolves as research identifies new medicines, techniques, or methods for care delivery and so simply standing still for too long is to jeopardize safety.
+The College supports a strong research agenda, encompassing basic science, translational and clinical research through our grants programme.
+We have awarded over £7million over the past 20 years.
+The Research Committee aims to assist in research developments and support the next generation of surgeons at key stages in their career with the overarching aim of benefitting patients and improving care.
+The Committee meets three time per year to review the research strategy, offer guidance on research funding allocations, assess the portfolio of fellowships and grants and create long-term plans to support areas of potential research through partnerships, specialist knowledge and medical expertise.

 Recruitment and retention of staff remains a key aspect of College activity.
 At each step of the career pathway, individuals are encouraged and enabled to take -up and enjoy a fulfilling career.
 Resources are on hand to help navigate this career.